 DRAWN TO DANCE

 49 original drawings by Andy Warhol.
-The free form ink drawings from 1955 to 1967 are a reflection of Warhol’s fascination with the performing arts during his rise from commercial artist to the launch of his fame as a global Pop artist.
+The free form ink drawings from the 1950s are a reflection of Warhol’s fascination with the performing arts during his rise from commercial artist to the launch of his fame as a global Pop artist.

 Exhibition Dates: Nov 29 - Dec 29, 2016

 WESTWOOD GALLERY NYC presents a premiere gallery exhibition of 49 original drawings by Andy Warhol.
-The free form ink drawings from 1955 to 1967 are a reflection of Warhol’s fascination with the performing arts during his rise from commercial artist to the launch of his fame as a global Pop artist.
+The free form ink drawings from the 1950s are a reflection of Warhol’s fascination with the performing arts during his rise from commercial artist to the launch of his fame as a global Pop artist.
 The drawings represent a hidden treasure for 50 years, exhibited only once before in 2012 at The National Arts Club.

 Andy Warhol arrived in New York City in 1949 at the age of 21 after graduating from Carnegie Institute of Technology.
 While at Carnegie he developed interests in dance and performing arts and enrolled in a modern dance class where he was the only male student.
 In New York City the 1950’s were a golden post-war era of magazines, advertising and consumerism.
 Warhol was one of the most successful commercial artists, creating sought-after drawing illustrations with shoes, flowers and happy promotional images.
 Although he yearned to be in the circle of fine art artists in New York and focus on experimentation with various art media, he began to meet people of interest in the cultural milieu in Manhattan.
 Warhol devotedly attended performing arts, theater, ballet, concerts and counterculture events.